lucystevenson/tech515-CICD/README.md

     OR

-   2. new item > name:lucy-get-date-time > freestyle prject > ok to get to congigure page for the project > General >
+   2. new item > name:lucy-get-date-time > freestyle project > ok to get to configure page for the project > General >
    add description:testing jenkins > discard old builds > Max # of builds to keep: 5 > Build steps > pick execute shell > date > save at the bottom

 6. connect jobs 1 and 2